 Susie Q also addressed this issue in her timing analysis.

 But what if the market goes to $0?

-The only guarantee we have in regards to the stock market is that things will fall and things will rise.
-I'm not going to risk a ton of capital hoping that one stock will increase.
+The only guarantee we have regarding the stock market is that things will fall and things will rise.
+I'm not going to risk a ton of capital, hoping that one stock will increase.
 But I'm willing to risk that over the long-term, the stock market as a whole will go up.
 This might mean an extended period where things go down, but I believe our economy can recover those losses, given enough time.

 What about saving on mortgage interest?

-One of the benefits in paying off the mortgage early is we would save on the amount of mortgage interest paid through the full term of the loan.
+One of the benefits of paying off the mortgage early is we would save on the amount of mortgage interest paid through the full term of the loan.

 It is true that with Option #3, we would save a large amount of money on mortgage interest by paying it off early.
 Going this route, we are locking in those savings.